sharatsathyanarayan/floQast_fintech_project/README.md

 ## 3. CI/CD Quality Gates — pipeline design & pass/fail criteria

-Environments; Dev(local), Feature(devlopers test their individual featutre on this pool/pod), staging (merged code to main branch), pre-prod(smoke tests, lnp) and prod
+> NOTE:Environments; Dev(local), Feature(devlopers test their individual featutre on this pool/pod), staging (merged code to main branch), pre-prod(smoke tests, lnp) and prod
+> Prod and Preprod will also have PCI and Retricted Non PCI zones.
+PCI zones will have heavy firewall restrictions and needs to be monitored and audited for ingress and egress and which microservices can access them.

 ### Pipeline stages & gates
 1. **Pre-commit / Local**